bobbercheng/ventilator-pressure-prediction/README.md

 ## meeting 10/28
 What we did:
 1. Run LSTM model with TPU fully with 66 features.
 It will give us base-model with 7 fold.
 In progress.
 2. Retain LSTM and Wavenet together instead of fixing LSTM weight.
 No improve.
-CV 0.160
+CV 0.161
 3. Fixed LSTM to the -4 layer instead of -3 layer, no improve.
+Fixed LSTM to the -3, CV 1.59xxx, a little bit improvement.
 4. Change loss function to MeanSquaredError, no improve.
 5. Retain LSTM and Wavenet from begin. no improve.
+CV 0.163
+6. Increase loss for 50__50, 50__20.
+In progress.